 St. Volodymyr Hill

-It is one of the most famous Kyiv landmarks.
+It is one of the most famous Kiev landmarks.
 It is a green place with old pavilions offering picturesque views on the left bank of the Dnieper river.
 Young people come here to celebrate graduation from school and enjoy the first sunrise of their new life.
 It is also the place where just married couples arrive to make some photos.

 Address: St. Volodymyr Hill Park.

-Podil is an old district of Kyiv, where craftsmen and fishermen used to live.
+Podil is an old district of Kiev, where craftsmen and fishermen used to live.
 The district was formed after the fire of 1811, when all the wooden constructions burnt down.
 Several slopes, including famous Andriivskyi descent, lead to Podil.
 The compositional center of Podil is Kontraktova square, where each house is interesting in its own way.